KatasPioneers/RoadWarriors-Pioneers/Architecture/Architecture.md

 cancellations, updates, gate changes, etc.).
 Updates must be in the app within 5 minutes of an update (better than the competition)
-Customers should be able to add, update, or delete existing reservations manually as well.

 Items in the dashboard should be able to be grouped by trip, and once the trip is complete, the